-If you run a convenience store, gas station, or other retail location, the risk of selling tobacco to a minor is a headache that comes with the territory.
+If you run a convenience store, gas station, or other retail location, the risk of selling tobacco or vape to a minor is a headache that comes with the territory.

-Selling Tobacco To A Minor: An Ever-Present Risk
+Selling Tobacco / Vape To A Minor: An Ever-Present Risk

-The average nationwide violation rate for selling tobacco to a minor has been hovering around 10% now for over a decade (9.6% as last reported by the FFY 2013 Annual Synar Reports).
+The average nationwide violation rate for selling tobacco / vape to a minor has been hovering around 10% now for over a decade (9.6% as last reported in 2018.

 In fact, since 2011 retailer violation rates have been increasing, and the FDA is stepping up their game.

-To complicate the issue further, many states are raising the legal age to purchase tobacco to 21, increasing the population of buyers that need to be screened and declined.
+To complicate the issue further, in 2020, the FDA raised the legal age to purchase tobacco to 21, increasing the population of buyers that need to be screened and declined.
 And the burden of prevention of underage use primarily falls on the retailer - you.

 The fines and inspections keep on coming...